cloudmesh-community/book/chapters/ai/ai.md

     if __name__ == '__main__':
         app.run(debug=True)

-Now Open the application in your bbrowser with
+Now Open the application in your browser with

     http://127.0.0.1:5000/